notmysrks/workoutGenerator/README.md

 - [Code Walkthrough](https://youtu.be/SZSuukd_aiQ) (4:38)

 ## How to Run
-No third party modules required, plug and play.
+No extra modules required, plug and play.

+>[!NOTE]
-Requires Python 3.7 or newer for `dataclasses` module support, check version with `python3 -V`
+>Requires Python 3.7 or newer for `dataclasses` module support, check version with `python3 -V`

 ### Terminal (Recommended)
 - From the project directory: `python3 main.py`